Short Bio

 The Honorable Raj Panjabi is a distinguished authority in healthcare, public policy, entrepreneurship, and technology.
 Dr. Panjabi is Senior Partner at Flagship Pioneering, where he leads Preemptive Health and Medicine, and on faculty at Harvard Medical School and Brigham and Women’s Hospital.

 Panjabi served in the Biden-Harris Administration (2021-2023).
-As White House Senior Director and Special Assistant to President Biden for biodefense and global health security, Panjabi served as the top health official at the National Security Council.
+As White House Senior Director and Special Assistant to the President for biodefense and global health security, Panjabi served as the top health official at the National Security Council.
 He played a pivotal role in the largest vaccination campaign in history against COVID-19 and White House responses to public health crises, including Mpox, Influenza, RSV, Ebola, and Marburg, collaborating with international, state, and local officials and CEOs of companies, philanthropies, and non-profit organizations.
 He played a lead role executing the 2022 National Biodefense and American Pandemic Preparedness Plans, coordinating over $12 billion in annual investment in biodefense, including in disease surveillance, diagnostics, therapeutics, vaccines and health systems.
 These investments are being driven by 16 federal agencies, including the Departments of Health and Human Services, Defense, Homeland Security, State, and the U.S. Agency for International Development.
 Panjabi also helped oversee implementation of the President’s 2022 Executive Order on Advancing Biotechnology and Biomanufacturing Innovation, which directed federal agencies to drive research and development, streamline regulation, grow manufacturing, and expand markets for biotechnology products, including by leveraging artificial intelligence and synthetic biology.

 Internationally, Dr. Panjabi oversaw negotiation and White House implementation of the 2022 U.S. Global Health Security and International Pandemic Prevention, Preparedness and Response Act, which authorized $5 billion, expanding U.S. health investments in over 50 countries across Europe, Latin America, the Middle East, Africa, and Asia.
 He co-developed the President’s COVID-19 and health security initiatives with the G7, G20, European Union, ASEAN, Quad (India, Australia, Japan, U.S.), CARICOM, and African Union, including efforts to organize Presidential Summits, launch the Pandemic Fund at the World Bank, negotiate the Pandemic Accord at the World Health Organization, and uphold the United Nations' Biological Weapons Convention.